5t3ph/11ty-twitch-scenes/README.md

 ### Capture Areas

-In the `primary` scene, the main stream area is approximately 1028x550 when streaming at 1280x720 (and if your text content doesn't increase the height of the header area).
+In the `primary` scene, the main stream capture area is approximately 1030x550 when streaming at 1280x720 (and if your text content doesn't increase the height of the header area).

 In the `host` scene, the center of the radial gradient is the capture area.